Skip to content

 What’s in Parker’s ‘economic mobility agenda’

-The administration labeled numerous line items in the budget proposal as part of her mobility agenda.
-They include spending $500,000 to create an Economic Mobility Cabinet and allocating $13.9 million in new funding for the Office of Community Empowerment and Opportunity to connect residents with financial counseling, low-cost banking services, and other opportunities.
+The administration labeled numerous line items in the budget proposal as part of Parker’s mobility agenda.
+They include spending $500,000 to create an economic mobility cabinet and allocating $13.9 million in new funding for the Philadelphia Office of Community Empowerment and Opportunity to connect residents with financial counseling, low-cost banking services, and other opportunities.

-The agenda also calls for spending $10 million in workforce development training; $7 million to boost help graduates of the Community College of Municipal Employment, a program Parker previously launched to create a pipeline to city jobs; and $14.7 million to add 1,000 slots to the city’s Career Connected Learning programs, which provides young Philadelphians with internships, career mentorship, or job shadowing opportunities.
+The agenda also calls for spending $10 million on workforce development training; $7 million to help graduates of the Community College of Municipal Employment, a program Parker previously launched to create a pipeline to city jobs; and $14.7 million to add 1,000 slots to the city’s Career Connected Learning programs, which provide young Philadelphians with internships, career mentorship, or job shadowing opportunities.

 Some of the investments the Parker administration pitched as part of the agenda do not appear to have as clear a connection to economic mobility, such as $2.5 million over five years for the Dell Music Center and $350,000 “to support the relocation of the Rocky and Joe Frazier statues.”